rtCamp/rtMedia/readme.txt

 = 3.2.4 =
 * Updated polish,solvak and spanish transalation.
-* Fixed multiple gallery on same page,comment sync for single media in activity, comments visibilty when not-logged in.
+* Fixed multiple gallery on same page,comment sync for single media in activity, comments visibility when not-logged in.
 * Strings made translation ready

 = 3.2.3 =